 For more information on the support provided for autistic students, check out our articles on accommodations for students with autism and best education for autism.

-When you're looking into potential colleges for autistic students, one of the most impactful ways to assess the school's support system is to look at the success stories of their alumni.
+When you're looking into potential colleges for autistic students, one of the most impactful ways to assess the school's support system is to look at the success stories of their alumnae.
 These stories can provide insights into the real-world achievements of graduates and the quality of the school's programs for students on the autism spectrum.

 Alumni stories offer a first-hand perspective on the services provided by the college and their effectiveness.
 They demonstrate how the support system, including accommodations for students with autism, has helped them to achieve their goals and navigate the challenges of college life.